Best Email to Notion Tools in 2026 (Complete Comparison)

 - No Gmail add-on

-- Smaller feature set for the "save to Notion" direction compared to dedicated tools
+- The "save to Notion" direction has a smaller feature set than dedicated tools

 4. Zapier

-Best for: Users who already use Zapier and want email-to-Notion as one of many automations.
+Best for: Users who already use Zapier and want email-to-Notion as part of a larger multi-app workflow.

 Strengths: